 The initial appointment to the rank of Assistant Professor is for a probationary two-year term.
-Unless at any point the Assistant Professor is not reappointed, he/she will be reappointed one additional two-year term and one three-year term before a decision is made to recommend permanent tenure at the same or higher rank or not to reappoint.
+Unless at any point the Assistant Professor is not reappointed, they will be reappointed one additional two-year term and one three-year term before a decision is made to recommend permanent tenure at the same or higher rank or not to reappoint.

-At least 180 calendar days before the end of the first two-year appointment, the Assistant Professor will receive written notice whether, when his/her current term expires, he/she will be reappointed at the rank of assistant professor for an additional two-year term or not reappointed.
-Before the end of the first year of the second two-year term as Assistant Professor, the Assistant Professor will receive written notice whether, when his/her current term expires, he/she will be reappointed to a three-year term or not reappointed.
-Before the end of the second year of the three-year term as assistant professor, the Assistant Professor will receive written notice whether, when his/her current term expires, he/she will be reappointed to a three-year term or not reappointed.
-Before the end of the second year of the three-year term as assistant professor, the Assistant Professor will receive written notice whether, when his/her current term expires, he/she will be reappointed to a three-year term or not reappointed.
+At least 180 calendar days before the end of the first two-year appointment, the Assistant Professor will receive written notice whether, when their current term expires, they will be reappointed at the rank of assistant professor for an additional two-year term or not reappointed.
+Before the end of the first year of the second two-year term as Assistant Professor, the Assistant Professor will receive written notice whether, when their current term expires, they will be reappointed to a three-year term or not reappointed.
+Before the end of the second year of the three-year term as assistant professor, the Assistant Professor will receive written notice whether, when their current term expires, they will be reappointed with permanent tenure at the same or higher rank or not be reappointed.